BRAHMISREE/THE_BLOCKSMITHS/README.md

 ---

 ## About This Project:
-This is a **peer-to-peer (P2P) chat application** that allows multiple users to send and receive messages **simultaneously** over a network.
+This is a Python-based Peer-to-Peer (P2P) chat application that allows direct communication between peers over a network.
+It enables users to send messages, query active peers, connect with known peers, and maintain a peer list.

-It supports **real-time communication**, lets users check connected peers, and even allows reconnection to peers from whom messages have been received.
+##TCP:
+TCP (Transmission Control Protocol) is a connection-oriented protocol, meaning a connection must be established between the client and server before any data transmission occurs.
+Importance of client.connect()
+In a TCP-based communication setup, the client cannot send messages unless it first establishes a connection with the server.
+This is achieved using the client.connect() function.
+That is connection is automatically made when we intend to send a message.

 ---